Examination Rules and Procedures

-A final examination schedule showing exact day, date, starting and ending times, and Open/Closed Book status and those exams allowing the use of computers will be posted on the Registrar’s page of the Law School website, and on the Plasma Screen on the 1st and 4th Floors.
+A final examination schedule showing exact day, date, starting and ending times, and Open/Closed Book status and those exams allowing the use of computers will be posted on the Registrar’s page of the Law School website, and on the Plasma Screens on the 1st and ground floors.
 Please copy the exact information for each of your examinations.
 DO NOT TRUST THIS INFORMATION TO MEMORY.

 PLAN TO ARRIVE AT THE SCHEDULED ROOM FIFTEEN (15) MINUTES BEFORE THE SCHEDULED START OF AN EXAMINATION.

 There are NO designated seating assignments in the examination rooms.
 However, if one or more exams are administered in the same room, you may be directed to a particular area of the room to sit.
 You are to SIT EVERY OTHER SEAT in the exam room.
 Exam materials will be distributed once everyone is seated.

 DO NOT OPEN AN EXAMINATION UNTIL YOU ARE TOLD TO DO SO.